-The post elaborately explains an automatic single chip CC/CV or constant current, constant voltage Li-Ion battery charger circuit, using the IC TP4056, with battery temperature sensing and termination facility.
+The post elaborately explains 3 Hi-End, automatic, advanced, single chip CC/CV or constant current, constant voltage 3.7V Li-Ion battery charger circuits, using specialized Hi-End IC TP4056, IC LP2951, IC LM3622, with battery temperature sensing and termination facility.

-The TP4056 is a comprehensive constant-current (CC), constant-voltage (CV) linear battery charger IC specially designed for safely charging single cell lithium-ion batteries.
+The first design is probably the smartest one, incorporating the IC TP4056 which is a comprehensive constant-current (CC), constant-voltage (CV) linear battery charger IC specially designed for safely charging single cell lithium-ion batteries.

-It comes with a SOP package and hardly any external component count making the IC TP4056 specially applicable for portable Li-Ion chaging applications.
+It comes with a SOP package and hardly any external component count making the IC TP4056 specially applicable for portable Li-Ion charging applications.